validatedpatterns/docs/retail/store.md

 ![import-cluster](/images/import-cluster.png "Select Import cluster")

 On the "Import an existing cluster" page, enter the cluster name and choose Kubeconfig as the "import mode".
-Add the tag `site=factory` Press import.
+Add the tag `site=store` Press import.
 Done.

 ![import-with-kubeconfig](/images/import-with-kubeconfig.png "Import using kubeconfig")

 Using this method, you are done.
-Skip to the section [Factory is joined](#factory-is-joined) but ignore the part about adding the site tag.
+Skip to the section [Store is joined](#store-is-joined) but ignore the part about adding the site tag.

-## Factory setup using `cm` tool
+## Store setup using `cm` tool

 1. Install the `cm` (cluster management) command-line tool.
 See details [here](https://github.com/open-cluster-management/cm-cli/#installation)

-1. Obtain the KUBECONFIG file from the edge/factory cluster.
+1. Obtain the KUBECONFIG file from the edge/store cluster.

 1. On the command-line login into the hub/datacenter cluster (use `oc login` or export the KUBECONFIG).